 Despite being well-received, the Mauritius Convention has so far failed to attract a lot of interest from States.
 There is undoubtable consensus amongst nations that there is a need to raise the standard of transparency in investor-State proceedings, yet few seem willing to apply this seemingly logical solution.
 One can only speculate as to why States are hesitant to ratify, or even sign, the Convention.

 One factor that may contribute to the States’ unwillingness to ratify the Convention could be the fact that as long as States are not Parties, they can choose to apply the UNCITRAL Rules on Transparency on an ad hoc basis.
-As a result, they may be reluctant to sign a treaty which binds them to apply the rules in every dispute arising out of an agreement with a State who is also Party to the Mauritius Convention.
+As a result, they may be reluctant to sign a treaty which binds them to apply the rules in every dispute arising out of an agreement with a State who is also a Party to the Mauritius Convention.

 Furthermore, the lack of commitment in general from the global community naturally puts less pressure on States to bind themselves to the Convention; oftentimes it is the case that there is a certain interim period, where States observe the repercussions ratifying a treaty has on others before committing to it themselves.
-Although the Mauritius Convention is a very short and specific treaty, it is not impossible to imagine that States are unaware of the entirety of consequences a ratification entails.
+Although the Mauritius Convention is a very short and specific treaty, it is not impossible to imagine that States are unaware of the entirety of consequences a ratification might entail.
 Their hesitation to do so may, thus, potentially be explained by a lack of knowledge.

 Below is an interactive map indicating the BITs in force between countries who have either ratified or signed the Convention.
 The red line represents the BIT between Switzerland and Mauritius.
 The green lines represent the BITs which would be affected if all the States who have thus far signed the Convention actually ratified it.
 The north-south dynamic of International Investment Agreements is clearly visible, highlighting the need for more host and home States to participate in the Mauritius Convention for it to actually have any impact.
 The widespread application of the Convention will ensure a more institutionalised approach towards transparency in investor-State arbitration, something which may fail to develop unless States fully commit themselves to transparency standards in investor-State proceedings.
 Were the Convention to gain more traction over the coming years, it could stand as an exemplary model to be taken in the future by States in their approach toward reforming this field of international law.